If you’ve been keeping up with our blog posts, you’ve been staying up to date about our marketing best practices for manufacturers.

 - 33 percent of B2B buyers use internal company-preferred databases.

-Pay-per-click (PPC) advertising has become a popular — and effective — marketing tool for many manufacturing companies.
+Pay-per-click (PPC) advertising and other forms of paid advertising have become popular — and effective — marketing tools for many manufacturing companies.

-However, if you're new to PPC, it's important to know that there are several disciplines that fall underneath the PPC umbrella.
-Understanding the differences and figuring out which industrial PPC strategy will work best for your company isn’t always easy or straightforward.
+However, if you're new to paid advertising, it's important to know that there are several disciplines that fall underneath this umbrella.
+Understanding the differences and figuring out which industrial paid strategy will work best for your company isn’t always easy or straightforward.
 We’ll explore the advantages and disadvantages to each below.Read More »

 For manufacturing companies, getting started with pay-per-click advertising is easy.